Xeverous/the_website/website/pages/cpp/tutorials/templates/00_start/00_introduction.rst

 The core difference
 ###################

-The core difference between C++ templates and similar mechanisms in other languages (e.g. Java generics) is that C++ templates are a fully compile-time mechanism.
+The core difference between C++ templates and similar mechanisms in other languages (e.g. Java generics) is that C++ templates are a fully compile time mechanism.

 .. admonition:: 2 phases of templates
     :class: note